 Appointing a single Touch Payroll business-driven expert (rather than an IT expert) within an organization may be a good idea.
 It is also best to upgrade and review your requirements now so you will have time to review your options before implementation.
 Find out if your business systems meet the requirements and if there are time-consuming processes that you could automate.
 You can also help your employees register on myGov and ATO correctly.

 By 1 July 2018, you can choose to upgrade to a Single Touch Payroll compliant solution from your existing payroll software provider or a new payroll software provider OR stay with your non-compliant payroll solution and apply for an exemption or deferral from the ATO.
 The ATO may grant an exemption from STP reporting for those who are located in rural areas with no reliable internet connection or those who have 20 or more employees only for a short period of the income year (ie. Peak season)

 The ATO may also defer the start date for those whose payroll solution will not be ready for STP reporting by 1 July 2018, those who have entered administration or liquidation and those impacted by a natural disaster or circumstance outside their control.

-If you would like to know more about single touch payroll, you can click here to know more about Chan & Naylor services.
+If you would like to know more about single touch payroll and how we can lodge on your behalf, you can click here to know more about Chan & Naylor services.
 You can leave your details here and Chan & Naylor Accountants near you can schedule you for a free consultation.
 We’ll contact you to explain more.

 Whether you are a beginner, seasoned investor or business owner, our property and business tax accountants can give you guidance to maximise the financial areas of your life.
 We can also give you an integrated and tailored solution for your superannuation, taxation, property investment, asset protection, estate planning and more.